jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 	center: [-74.5447, 40.6892]
 ```

-After the map has been initialzed, still withing the `script` section, use map.addSource and map.addLayer to add a connection to your WMS service, and add it as a layer to the map.
+After the map has been initialized, still withing the `script` section, use map.addSource and map.addLayer to add a connection to your WMS service, and add it as a layer to the map.

 ```javascript
 map.on('load', function () {